-The Department of Pharmaceuticals ("DoP") notified an order on January 03, 2019 ("Order") amending the DPCO as follows:
+The Department of Pharmaceuticals notified an order on January 03, 2019 12 amending the DPCO as follows:

-- i.
-Manufacturers, importers and marketers of new drugs patented in India are exempted from price control for a period of five years from the date of commencement of commercial marketing in India ("New Drug Exemption"). - ii.
-Drugs used to treat rare diseases would be exempted from price control if the Health Ministry decides to do so ("Orphan Drug Exemption").
+- Manufacturers, importers and marketers of new drugs patented in India are exempted from price control for a period of five years from the date of commencement of commercial marketing in India ("New Drug Exemption"). - ii.
+Drugs used to treat rare diseases would be exempted from price control if the Health Ministry decides to do so ("Orphan Drug Exemption"). - iii.
+The Government can source Market Based Data required under the DPCO from any pharmaceutical market data specializing company.
+Earlier, the data could only be sourced from IMS Health. - iv.
+Government is now empowered to consider market-based data for any month for fixing prices of drugs.